Serock3/Master-Thesis-QEC-simulation/README.md

 - *decoding_errors.ipynb* describes the topics mostly worked on after the report, and can be used to get into the unanswered or most relevant questions in this project.

 The code is primarily centered around the [[5,1,3]] QEC code and its primary functions can be divided into three parts:
-1. **Building the circuits.** This includes constructing specific circuits, both to contain all neccessary gates and instructions, but also to compile it to a specific layout
+1. **Building the circuits.** This includes constructing specific circuits, both to contain all necessary gates and instructions, but also to compile it to a specific layout
 (i.e. not all qubits can interact with each other.)
 This functionality is generally contained within the following files:
 * simulator_program/stabilizers.py - Functions to create a stabilizer circuit, including encoding of the state and snapshots of intermediate results.